 We are conducting a randomized, double-blinded, placebo-controlled Phase 2b clinical trial to assess the safety, tolerability and efficacy of 16 weeks of treatment with RTB101 alone or in combination with everolimus as compared to placebo in elderly patients without unstable medical conditions but who are at increased risk of RTI-related morbidity or mortality.
 Elderly patients at increased risk of RTI-associated morbidity and mortality are defined as subjects who are 85 years of age or older or subjects 65 years of age or older with asthma, chronic obstructive pulmonary disease, chronic bronchitis, Type 2 diabetes mellitus, congestive heart failure, an emergency room visit or hospitalization for an RTI within the past 12 months, or who are current smokers.
 We are conducting the trial in two parts across two hemispheres.
 The first part was conducted during the winter cold and flu season in the southern hemisphere.
-Following an interim analysis that we conducted in 2017, we intend to commence the second part during the winter cold and flu season in the United States in We expect to report top-line data from this trial in the second half of 2018.
-The primary endpoint of the trial is to assess the potential of RTB101 alone or in combination with everolimus to decrease the incidence of RTIs compared to placebo during the 16-week administration period.
+Following an interim analysis that we conducted in October 2017, we commenced the second part during the winter cold and flu season in the United States in the fourth quarter of 2017.
+We expect to report top-line data from this trial in the second half of 2018.
+The primary endpoint of the trial is to determine if RTB101 alone or in combination with everolimus decreases the percentage of subjects with RTIs compared to placebo during the 16-week administration period.